Outreach Journal: July 27th, 2024

 Thanks to your support, we were able to distribute about one hundred food bags and essential hygiene items such as toilet paper and feminine hygiene products at this stop.
 A generous donation of a large box filled with chocolate and other sweet candies added a special touch to the distribution.
 Your specific contributions, whether the food bags, hygiene items, or sweet candies, made this possible, and we couldn’t be more grateful for your integral role in our mission.
 Your support has not only made a difference in the lives of those we serve but has also brought hope and comfort to our community.

-After the crowd had dispersed, we loaded up and headed for Tent City, off Triad Lane.
+After the crowd had dispersed, we loaded up and headed for Tent City, off (*retracted).
 My wife, Kimberly, had exchanged cell phone numbers with one of the female residents when we were there last month and had been advised that we were headed their way.
 So, upon arrival, the residents were already walking down the railroad tracks toward the area where we always set up.
 (Yes, some people experiencing homelessness have jobs, and they earn money to purchase things they need, such as time on their phones.)

 During that communication, we were advised that they needed some specific items that I would have never thought of but made a lot of sense, such as nails, batteries, and duct tape, which we were happy to provide.
 When the individual who requested these items was given them, she quickly dispersed them amongst the others living there.
 It was just another reminder of the sense of community amongst those experiencing homelessness that you seldom see elsewhere on our stops.
 In fact, the same long-term resident made a profound statement for the first time since we’ve been visiting Tent City.
 She did not realize until then that we had been setting aside specific totes with special items intended strictly for them, and, in the past, she had restrained herself from taking too much from the totes because she thought the items inside were also intended for other people on our different stops.
 I find this behavior to be in strong contrast to the stigma that people who are experiencing homelessness are just out to get everything they can, as compared to some who are not experiencing homelessness, grabbing everything with little regard for their neighbor’s needs.
 I’ve said it once; I’ll repeat it.
 Those people who are experiencing homelessness are amongst the most humble and polite we run across.
 Yet they’re widely regarded as dirty, violent scam artists, probably with a criminal record, who “deserve” to be homeless.